Every year medical school applicants ask a question that goes something like this:

 Some schools have their own admissions staff who work only for the medical school; these offices tend to employ only a few people.
 Other medical schools rely on a central admissions office with more staff, but also more academic programs to cover (for example pharmacy, podiatry, physical therapy, physician assistants, biomedical sciences, masters and doctoral level research).

 Applications are brimming with details about the lives of each applicant.
-I have read applications with as few as 20-24 pages, and others with lengthy essays and letters that numbered 50 or more pages.
+I have read applications with as few as 20-24 pages, and others with lengthy essays and letters that place the count in excess of 50 pages.

 It can take a long time for admissions offices to review applications.
 Therefore, it can take a long time to learn whether or not you have been invited to interview.